Quantum limits for stationary force sensing: Quantum sensitivity limits for stationary systems

 The results of the conditional optimizations for a given $S_{\F\F}$ with various values of $\K$ correspond to different (depending on $\K$) trajectories in the $\{S_{xx},\,S_{FF},\,S_{xF}\}$ space which eventually converge to the same absolute minimum subspace where the sensitivity is saturated at the DQL.
 One of these trajectories, with $\K=K$, provides the smallest values of the physical back action noise spectral density $S_{FF}$ for given values of $S_{\rm sum}$ and is therefore typically the most interesting from a practical point of view.
 However, other choices of $\K$ could be of interest for particular purposes.

-Here we start, in Sec~\ref{sec:Qlimits-ident}, with the optimization for a given effective back action spectral density $S_{\F\F}$.
+Here we start, in Sec.~\ref{sec:Qlimits-ident}, with the optimization for a given effective back action spectral density $S_{\F\F}$.
 We do so for the particular class of real (Fourier-domain) gauge functions

 (the prime being a reminder of this restriction).
 The advantage of this case is that it, being mathematically very simple and transparent, allows us to obtain the DQL, and a form of QCRB (for fixed $S_{\F\F}$), as well as to identify the phase transition between them.
-Up to the notations, this analysis covers also the case of optimization for a given physical back action noise spectral density $S_{FF}$ with $K=0$.
+This analysis also covers the case of optimization for a given physical back action noise spectral density $S_{FF}$ with $K=0$.
 Later, in Sec.~\ref{sec:Qlimits-gen}, we perform optimization for a given $S_{FF}$ in the general case of $K\ne0$.